What's Behind Your Recurring Dreams?

 Why dreams generated by long-ago stress can keep coming back.

-You suddenly realize that your final exam starts in five minutes—but you have not even begun to study!
-Not to mention, the exam takes place on the other side of campus!
+You suddenly realize that your final exam starts in five minutes—but you haven't even started studying!
+On top of that—the exam takes place on the other side of campus!
 You hurry to gather all your materials and start racing through the hallways.
-But every corridor is crammed with students, the clock is ticking, and the doors are locked!
-Now you'll fail for sure ...
+But every corridor is crammed with students, the clock is ticking, and the doors are all locked!
+Now you'll fail for sure

 However, even if recurrent dreams are vanquished for a certain time, they will sometimes return again during a new period of stress.
 One subject in our lab reported a recurrent dream of being unable to speak, a common theme that might involve teeth falling out or lips being glued shut.
 The Central Image captures a sensation of being unable to speak and may reflect shyness or difficulty expressing oneself.
 In this case, the subject had this recurrent dream many times as an adolescent, though the dream disappeared during college, presumably after having overcome this challenge.
 However, after moving to another country and having to learn a new language, the dream came back.
 While the original conflict of shyness had been overcome, the new situation of communicating in a foreign language triggered the same “script” of being unable to speak.
 Thus are old scripts sometimes revived in new, different times of stress.